-NCPA anticipates that tracking these metrics will help with identification of which lines are most susceptible to unexpected outages, time-of-year risks, as well as fire threat district risks.
-From this, NCPA will identify lines that are disproportionately impacted and will then evaluate potential improvements to the plan.
+NCPA plans to continue tracking these metrics as a method of documenting overall WMP success at identifying and containing risk.
+Additional metrics will be added to the WMP to help with identification of which lines are most susceptible to risk factors from unexpected outages (animal or vegetation induced), time-of-year risks including drought or excessive rainfall that could shift timing or scope of VM efforts and enhanced inspection requirements, as well as shifting fire threat district risks due to additional community developments adjacent to NCPA facilities or impact of maintenance deferment on existing lines.
+Through this metric review, NCPA will identify lines and other facility assets that are disproportionately impacted and could benefit by focused risk reduction measures that represent potential improvements to the plan.

-2020,2021 and 2022 WMP Impact Due to Metrics - The metrics above show zero incidents and indicate success.
-No WMP changes due to metrics.
+2020 through 2023 WMP Impact Due to Metrics - The metrics above show zero incidents and indicate success.